hafenr/ol3/README.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.31-b07, mixed mode)

 Otherwise install Java 8 and if the output of `java -version` doesn't change check that `/usr/bin/java` points to `/Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/java`, rather than  `/System/Library/Frameworks/JavaVM.framework/Versions/Current/Commands/java`.

-## TODO

-### 1 - Artifacts

-When drawing maps with `drawBlackPixels` set to `false` a new fragment shader called ColorFragmentNoBlack is used.
-This leads to some strange black artifacts which consist of black pixels around drawn edges.
-This seems to be related to texture filtering.

-Changing the following lines in `ol/renderer/webgl/webgllayerrenderer.js` `bindFramebuffer`-method:

-    gl.texParameteri(goog.webgl.TEXTURE_2D, goog.webgl.TEXTURE_MAG_FILTER,
-        goog.webgl.LINEAR);
-    gl.texParameteri(goog.webgl.TEXTURE_2D, goog.webgl.TEXTURE_MIN_FILTER,
-        goog.webgl.LINEAR);

-to:

-    gl.texParameteri(goog.webgl.TEXTURE_2D,
-        goog.webgl.TEXTURE_MAG_FILTER, goog.webgl.NEAREST);
-    gl.texParameteri(goog.webgl.TEXTURE_2D,
-        goog.webgl.TEXTURE_MIN_FILTER, goog.webgl.NEAREST);

-removes some of them, but not all.

-For the moment just use additive blending for the segmentation layer.

-### Some further notes

-Colorization of the pixels is done in the fragment shader that is used when nonstandard image properties are used (e.g. an opacity unequal 1 or a color different from `[1, 1, 1]`).
-These changes were made directly in shader language in the file `ol/renderer/webgl/webglmapcolor.glsl`.
-**IMPORTANT**: OpenLayers generates a Shader javascript class by templating.
-The build tools have to be run after changes to the `glsl` files.
-Sometimes they won't template the new shader classes.
-If that's the case, delete the old shader class and run the build tools again.

-The newly added properties are pushed onto the GPU in the following file: `ol/renderer/webgl/webgllayerrenderer.js`.

 # OpenLayers 3 - original README